emmajanedrews/base-template/_posts/2017-12-29-3-ways-to-get-your-home-ready-to-list.md

 {% include pullquote.html %}

-**3. Consult with a real estate professional.** Knowing what not to do is equally important to knowing what to do when it comes to selling your home.
+**3. Consult with a real estate professional.** Knowing what not to do is equally important as knowing what to do when it comes to selling your home.
 Sometimes sellers will update areas of their house with a modern decor style, but if other areas aren’t updated, that will stand out.
 The idea is to complement the style and design that you have in place without spending a lot of money and also to make sure the home is appealing to buyers.
-Uniformity and cleanliness is absolutely paramount, which is where consulting with a professional comes in.
+Uniformity and cleanliness are absolutely paramount, which is where consulting with a professional comes in.

 If you have questions about buying or selling a house, please give me a call or send an email.
 We’d love to get together with you for a free consultation.